bhuffy/100-days-of-code/log.md

 **Today's Progress**: Learned CSS from Jon Duckett's book, some experimentation in CodePen.

-**Thoughts** I mostly went through CSS today getting an intro to how it works.
+**Thoughts**: I mostly went through CSS today getting an intro to how it works.
 I think understanding the hierarchy and overall layout will be a bit difficult to understand, especially in practice.
 I guess it just takes time, and besides, I haven't really used it much yet!

 **Link(s) to work**: [Personal Portfolio Page] (http://codepen.io/bhuffy/full/WRxqyw/)